-The regressioned created based on the outcomes of the probit regression is provided below: $Cap Pr(Default_i = 1)$
+The regression equation is created based on the outcomes of the probit regression as provided below:

-= -0.87634 + 0.000817 Di.
-192115 InterestRates
+$Pr(Default_i = 1)$

-- 0.421318 Typeof Property
+= -0.87634 + 0.000817 Distance -0.192115 InterestRates

-- 0.00000000042 Income
+$-\ 0.421318\ Type of Property-0.0000000000427\ Income$

-According to the findings of the regression test conducted using the distance indicator and the brokerborrower interaction, there was no significant impact.
-Moreover, a significant relationship exists between the likelihood of mortgage defaults and Interest Rates.
-As a result of the test results demonstrating that interest rates significantly impact mortgage default, odds ratio values were used to describe the likelihood that a mortgage would be adequate or in default.
-The interest rate's odds ratio value indicates a probability of 0.6 times more significant to influence mortgage default.
+According to the findings of the regression test conducted using the distance indicator and the broker-borrower interaction, there was no significant impact.
+Moreover, there is a significant relationship between the likelihood of mortgage defaults and Interest Rate.
+As a result of the test results demonstrating that Interest Rates have a significant impact on mortgage default, odds ratio values were used to describe the likelihood that a mortgage would be in adequate or in default.
+The interest rate's odds ratio value indicates a probability of 0.6 times greater to influence mortgage default.

-According to the regression results, there is no discernible relationship between mortgage defaults and the type of credit collateral or property type.
-What types of guarantees can be accepted for applying for a mortgage at the bank has been determined by the policies implemented by the private bank regarding risk mitigation from the beginning before the loan is disbursed.
-Based on the sample data (see Table 1), this action can help reduce the number of defaults, which could be as low as 14 out of 1295 mortgage borrowers for private banks during 2015-2020.
-The bank interprets the prospective borrower's income as a measure of their ability to repay the loan we used on the regression between income and mortgage defaults.
-As a result, income has no impact on mortgage defaults.
+According to the regression results, there is no discernible relationship between mortgage defaults and the type of credit collateral, which is property type.
+What types of guarantees can be accepted for applying for a mortgage at the bank has been determined by the policies that have been implemented by the private bank, regarding risk mitigation from the beginning before loan disbursed.
+Based on the sample data gathered (see Table 1), this action can help reduce the number of defaults, which could be as low as 14 out of a total of 1295 mortgage borrowers for the private bank during 2015-2020 period.
+The bank interprets the prospective borrower's income as a measure of their ability to repay the loan that we used on the regression between income and mortgage defaults.
+As a result, income has a no impact on mortgage defaults.